- Chart

 Key Offerings

-- Senior Secured Debt: Provides secured debt financing to lower middle market companies, typically first or second lien.
-Market share data is fragmented and not readily available; competition includes other BDCs and private credit funds.
-Competitors include Ares Capital (ARCC), Main Street Capital (MAIN), and Prospect Capital (PSEC).
+- First Lien Senior Secured Debt: Provides senior secured loans to lower middle market companies.
+Market share data is not readily available but competes with many other BDCs and private credit funds, including Ares Capital (ARCC), Golub Capital (GBDC), and Main Street Capital (MAIN).
+Revenue from this product constitutes a significant portion of their investment income.

 Market Dynamics